Best Local Columnist

 Best Reason to Love Northeast Florida

-Finalists: Weather, Art Walk
+Favorites: Weather, Art Walk

 Northeast Florida locals agree that our beaches are the perfect escape from everyday life.
 Our coastlines feature plenty of sunny shores to explore—and tons of sights, sounds and smells, most of them pleasant.
 There are beautiful beaches, natural wonders, cool resorts and plenty of culinary options for every taste.
 From quiet, coastal communities to the freshest catch in town, and smokin’ hot clubs, our beaches are bursting with outdoor activity and a vibrant nightlife scene.
 No matter where you live, it’s worth the trip to wiggle your toes in the sand.